 Treat the loan like a mortgage

-If you can afford it, treat the loan like a mortgage and simply make larger payments to reduce the principal more quickly, says financial planner Allan Katz, CFP, president of Comprehensive Wealth Management Group in New York's Staten Island.
+If you can afford it, treat the loan like a mortgage and simply make larger payments to cut the principal more quickly, says financial planner Allan Katz, CFP professional, president of Comprehensive Wealth Management Group in New York's Staten Island.

-For example, a $25,000 student loan with 6.8 percent interest with a 10-year payback period would cost $288 a month.
+For example, a $25,000 student loan with 6.8% interest with a 10-year payback period would cost $288 a month.
 Paying $700 a month instead of $288 enables the borrower to repay the loan in just over three years, Katz says.

 Another strategy is adding payments and sending in checks every two weeks rather than monthly.